davidstap/encoder-decoder/README.md

 ## Open questions
 - Bleu score: should references be in a list?
 Plot makes more sense when references are not in a list.
+- Is the idea good?
+Would this be sufficient for project?